 Experience has shown that the white sector should be made very narrow, so the oscillating sector is entered after a very small deviation.
 The white sector could be less than the width of the ship's bridge at the most distant point from the light.
 Some are as narrow as 6 metres (20 feet).

 Some pilots have developed their own techniques.
-On large vessels the pilot (or an assistant) may learn to walk across the bridge to find the edge of the fixed white sector, and then check the distance back to the centre of the vessel.
+On large vessels the pilot (or an assistant) may walk across the bridge to find the edge of the fixed white sector and then check the distance back to the centre of the vessel.